Celebrating the true spirit of Thanksgiving with a comedy masterclass

 The comedy comes thick and fast — the awkward scene in which Del and Neal share a late night snuggle, the cringing moment their rented car goes up in flames and Neal’s vengeful laughter turns to horror when he realises it was leased using his credit card — but the film flourishes during moments of great poignancy, especially the movie’s famous twist, one so emotive and powerful in its ability to alter our perceptions that Neal experiences something of an emotional renaissance, and what we are left with is the kind of unlikely bond that was forged against unimaginable odds, and as a result will almost certainly last forever.

 Neal – [Comes back to Chicago rail station to find Del sitting alone] Del, what are you doing here?
 You said you were going home, what are you doing here?

 Del – I uh… I don’t have a home.
 Marie’s been dead for eight years.

-Del, he no longer has a home, and the very real tragedy that life can spring upon us has given him the kind of perspective that most are unable to acquire until it is much too late.
-His unfortunate habits and proclivity for being in the wrong place at the wrong time are trivial when viewed as part of the bigger picture, but more acute when given the proper attention, a fact that slowly dawns upon his mismatched buddy along with the realisation that Del is ‘The Happy Wanderer’ only in spirit, and that his persistence is less an accident waiting to happen, more a subconscious product of desperation and loneliness.
+Del, he no longer has a home, and the very real tragedy that life can spring has allowed him the kind of perspective that most are unable to acquire until it is much too late.
+His unfortunate habits and proclivity for being in the wrong place at the wrong time are trivial when viewed as part of the bigger picture but more acute when given the proper attention, a fact that slowly dawns upon his mismatched buddy along with the realisation that Del is ‘The Happy Wanderer’ only in spirit, and that his persistence is less an accident waiting to happen, more a subconscious product of desperation and loneliness.